-As the world continues its relentless march toward all things digital, data is increasingly exposed.
-Each individual consumer’s’ personal information now resides on dozens, if not hundreds of servers across the globe.
+As the world continues its relentless march toward all things digital, the reams of data we’re uploading to the web are increasingly exposed.
+Each individual consumer’s personal information now resides on hundreds, if not thousands of servers across the globe.
 With that fact comes a somewhat obvious result: an increase in identity theft.

 Additionally, Javelin Strategy found that children are increasingly the victims of identity fraud.
 While children have long been a target for Social Security Number misuse and credit card fraud, it appears the impact is growing.
 The security firm found that over 1 million children were ID theft victims in 2017.